Skip to main content

 8. The application automatically recognizes when the file is updated and redeploys itself with the updated configuration.

-9. Check that the configuration is valid and successfully applied (Step 5 of Installation Guide).
+9. Check that the configuration is valid and successfully applied (Configuration file checks).

 Modify parallelism for instances